a favourite library book

 You can hear her read one here.

-Jan lives in Southampton with her husband, who's also her technical support, a border collie called Cindy, a goldfish called Melbourne and whoever else needs a place to stay at the time.
+Jan lives in Southampton UK, with her husband, who's also her technical support, a border collie called Cindy, a goldfish called Melbourne and whoever else needs a place to stay at the time.
 Her four children are grown up now and she's very, very proud of them.

 another childhood favourite